HL7/smart-app-launch/spec/index.md

 redirect URL; include `state` with all authorization requests; and validate the `state` value included in access tokens it receives.

-* An app should NEVER excecute any inputs it receives as code.
+* An app SHALL NOT excecute any inputs it receives as code.

 * An app MUST NOT forward values passed back to its redirect URL to any other arbitrary or user-provided URL (a practice known as an “open redirector”).

-* An app should NEVER store bearer tokens in cookies that are transmitted in the clear.
+* An app SHALL NOT store bearer tokens in cookies that are transmitted in the clear.

 * Apps should persist tokens and other sensitive data in app-specific